rbright/asana/README.md

 # Get all users with access to a given workspace
 users = workspace.users

+# Get all tags in a given workspace
+tags = workspace.tags

 # Create a new task in a given workspace and assign it to the current user
 workspace.create_task(:name => 'Get milk from the grocery store')

 # Create a new project in a given workspace, current user as a watcher
 workspace.create_project(:name => 'Upgrade Asana gem')

+# Create a new tag in a given workspace
+workspace.create_tag(:name => 'Programming')
 ```

 ### [Projects][]